 Barristers are individually regulated by us.
 This means that even though they might belong to a set of chambers or be employed, their professional duties and obligations are theirs alone.

 Barristers may also practise in the Youth Courts although they need special registration from us in order to do so.
 This is because of the specialist skills required to work with young people.
 See “What to expect from your barrister in the Youth Court”

 Even if you never have reason to use the legal services provided by a barrister, they have a vital role in the justice system in England and Wales.

 The proper administration of justice and the rule of law are essential for everyone.
-In a civilised society, we expect the vulnerable to be protected, criminals to be brought to justice so that laws are upheld, and contracts to be enforced so that businesses can flourish.
+In a civilised society, we expect those in authority to obey the law, the vulnerable to be protected, criminals to be brought to justice, and contracts to be enforced so that businesses can flourish for example.
 Barristers play an important role in all these things and much more besides.

-So, the public need to have confidence that barristers have the necessary skills, knowledge and attributes to represent their clients effectively, that they abide by the rules governing their conduct, and that they adhere to the highest standards of professional conduct.
+So, the public need to have confidence that barristers have the necessary skills, knowledge and attributes to represent their clients effectively, that they follow the rules, and maintain the highest standards of professional conduct.

 As the regulator of barristers, it is our job to make sure that this is the case.
 We do this by constantly reviewing the rules for barristers and by taking action against any barristers who are thought to have broken them.

 On this website, we have lots of information about what to expect from barristers.